 Luxurious resort brands with standout island properties include the various Four Seasons properties (including an over-the-top Explorer catamaran that can be booked for private voyages and overnight cruises between island-bound stays), the dreamy One&Only Reethi Rah with its 12 powdery beaches, and St. Regis Maldives Vommuli Resort, which opened in 2016 and features sleek, innovative design.

-Then there's Six Senses Laamu is an icon of eco luxury, and the Jumeirah Vittaveli’s overwater bungalows are swimming distance from a vivid reef and five shipwrecks for exploring.
-Its new five-bedroom Royal Residence is the way to truly go beyond—there are two private pools, a private spa, gym, restaurant and private overwater bar (able to sleep 14, it’s kind of perfect for an elopement with friends!).
+Then there's Six Senses Laamu, an icon of eco-luxury, or Jumeirah Vittaveli’s overwater bungalows, which are swimming distance from a vivid reef and five shipwrecks for exploring.
+The latter's new five-bedroom Royal Residence is the way to truly go beyond—there are two private pools, a private spa, gym, restaurant, and private overwater bar (able to sleep 14, it’s kind of perfect for an elopement with friends!).